Speicherstadt

 In 1881/82, the customs union treaty between Hamburg and the Reich was negotiated and concluded.
 Hamburg lost its customs privileges, but was allowed to exclude large parts of the port from the city area as a duty-free enclave.
 Suitable warehouses and storage facilities now had to be created for goods of all kinds.

-For the construction of the approx. 1.5 kilometre long Speicherstadt in the free port, approx. 20,000 people were resettled within a few years.
-The construction work began with the demolition of the houses on Kehrwiederinsel in 1883, which meant that the picturesque baroque quarter with merchants’ canals and workers’ harbours was completely lost.
-The architectural model for the Speicherstadt was the brick Gothic of the northern German Hanseatic cities.
-Behind this medieval backdrop, however, were prefabricated iron skeletons and other highly modern achievements of the time, such as hydraulically operated winches and electric lighting.
+For the construction of the approx. 1.5-kilometre-long Speicherstadt in the free port, approx. 20,000 people were resettled within a few years.
+Construction work began with the demolition of the houses on Kehrwiederinsel in 1883.
+The picturesque baroque quarter with merchants’ canals and workers’ harbours was thus completely lost.
+The picturesque baroque quarter with its merchants’ canals and workers’ harbors was thus completely lost.
+Behind this medieval backdrop, however, were prefabricated iron skeletons and other state-of-the-art achievements of the time, such as hydraulically operated winches and electric lighting.

 Each block is accessible both from the streets and from the canal side.
 The buildings rest on oak piles driven deep into the Elbe mud.
 A total of about 3.5 million wooden piles made of Prussian pine were driven into the subsoil, usually 12 m deep.
 All the warehouses have two hatches for picking up or setting down the goods.
 The goods are still transported vertically by winches.
 The various warehouse buildings were given a uniform, neo-Gothic brick dressing by F.A.
 Meyer.
 Many architectural details such as turrets, blind niches and friezes as well as ceramic ornaments and glazed stones lend the Speicherstadt a special charm.
 With its island location, its bridges over the Zollkanal and the canals, the Speicherstadt lends Hamburg’s cityscape a further distinctive character.